 The leftmost button takes a screen grab of the camera's view.
-The system saves it to your computer in the downloads folder.
+The system saves it to your computer in the folder specified under Settings > Configure This Computer > Snapshot Settings ("Snapshot Settings" on page 21).

-Record 💿
+Record

 This button sets the active camera to record continuously.
 When you click the icon, it turns blue, indicating that it is active.
 Click it again to shut it off.